51Degrees/specifications/pipeline-specification/features/data-updates.md

 ## Overview

-An on-premise Aspect Engine may require data that is independent of the logic of the Engine and that is periodically refreshed.
+An on-premise Aspect Engine can require data that is independent of the logic of the Engine and that is periodically refreshed.
 For example, when new phones or browser versions are released, the Device Detection Engine will require a new data file in order to detect and populate